Akzestia/Lunaria/README.md

 ## About

-This project is an open-source chat application, which is build around QUIC protocol.
+This project is an open-source chat application built around the QUIC protocol.

 <br/>

 ## Features
 - Enhanced security
 - Built on IETF QUIC protocol
 - Self-hostable server
 - Peer-to-peer communication within VPN networks to utilize QUIC for p2p
 - Extensive customization options for the client using Lua scripts
 - Includes CLI/chatbot functionality written in Lua

 <br/>

 ## Technologies Used
 This project uses the following technologies: